KyberNetwork/unclaimed-rewards-elastic-lm/README.md

 For the total unclaimed rewards for each reward token for each chain, please visit [`group_unclaimed_total.json`](/group_unclaimed_total.json)

+We also add snapshots of liquidity providers on Elastic pools, at around `2023-04-25 14:10:00 UTC`.
+Please visit [`lp-snapshots`](/lp-snapshots) folder.
+We might update this list in the future.

 ## How we get this data